 If you have not received your letter after this date, please log an enquiry via www.studenthelp.bham.ac.uk for the attention of Funding, Graduation & Awards.

 When will I be paid?

-If you qualify for the cash bursary, payment will be made in two equal instalments, one on 31 January and one on 2 May 2014.
+If you qualify for the cash bursary, payment will be made in two equal instalments, one in late January and one in early May.
 Payment will be made directly into the bank account you have nominated for your Maintenance Loan or Grant.